tlswg/tls13-spec/draft-ietf-tls-tls13.md

 "early_handshake".
 A server which does not accept the extension proceeds by skipping all records after the ClientHello and until the next client message of type "handshake".
-[[OPEN ISSUE: This relies on content types not being encrypted.
-If we had content types that were encrypted, this would basically require trial decryption.]]
+[[OPEN ISSUE: This needs replacement when we add encrypted content types.]]

 A server which receives an EarlyDataIndication extension can behave in one of two ways: